fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ###### Easily put your screenshots into the right device frames

 _frameit_ allows you to put a gorgeous device frame around your iOS and macOS screenshots just by running one simple command.
 Use _frameit_ to prepare perfect screenshots for the App Store, your website, QA or emails.
-TODO advanced features

 -------